thought of the week: say, “i love you”

 k. tap

-thought of the week: the meaning of friendship
+thought of the week: it’s simple.

 xoxo,